Why do we have Political Parties?

 Human is different from all other forms of life.
-Only the animal in human is social, and likes to be in groups.
-This can be confirmed easily.
-We always enjoy to continue with with whatever we are comfortable with, and is of interest to us, while yearning for company for attempting things we aren’t very sure of.
-To be a bit more to the point, all our discoveries and inventions came out as individual streaks of brilliance, none of those being attributable to group effort.
+Only the animal in human is social, who likes to be in groups.
+Rest of the human is fiercely independent.
+This can be confirmed too, easily.
+We are always at ease, and enjoy to continue with, whatever we are comfortable with, and is of interest to us, while yearning for company for attempting things we aren’t very sure of.
+To be a bit more to the point, all our discoveries and inventions came out as individual streaks of brilliance, none of those being attributable to a group effort.
 Also, take our approach to serious issues, for example, on matters of defence.
-It is a well established tactic by all well trained forces to split and re-position itself with as low a profile as possible, to escape from dangers.
+It is an established tactic by all well trained forces to split and re-position itself with as low a profile as possible, to escape from dangers.
 All our achievements and successes in other areas also fall, into what can be called streaks of personal excellence.
 But, for doing the most important job in relation to our existence itself, the formation of an identity, we have opted for political parties.
 And it has become the ultimate organization of our society.
 How did it happen?
 Why did we choose this path, which is, seemingly, an unnatural route?

 The earliest party?

 The earlier days of democracy would have been great, the vast treasure of ancient literature pointing to unparalleled intellectual wealth, to note one thing we can deduce from the signs left by bygone eras.
-Whoever is chosen by people would have had to try their utmost and deliver the expected results.
+Whoever is chosen by people would have had to try their utmost, to make and deliver the expected results.
 Suppose some of them couldn’t, for whatever reason.
 And they would have had to face unmentionable atrocities, as a result of people’s wrath.
 (I think such was the case of Socrates, he might have been forced to drink poison for some horrible misdeed or failure by his followers.
-And the misdeeds escaped attention of the historians.)
-It is possible that such a thing led serious contemplation among the learned.
+And the misdeeds escaped the attention of the historians.)
+It is possible that such a thing led to serious contemplation among the learned.
 And they wanted to do something to save themselves from future miseries of similar nature.
-It is also possible that there were some more disgruntled elements, like we find these days in all our endeavors, who in addition wanted to harm the flourishing society.
+It is also possible that there were quite a few disgruntled elements, like we find these days in all our endeavors, who in addition, wanted to harm the flourishing society.
 In all probability, such elements joined together and formed themselves into a group, calling themselves a ‘party’.
 And since that day democracy has never been the same.

 Look into Past